Rate this page:

 });

-What is concidered an inbound call?
+What is concidered an incoming call?

 Some events are consequent, which means that one event can only happen after a certain event has triggered.
 For example, the media player's PlaybackFinished event, which indicates that media player has finished playing media to the call, can only happen after the player's Started event, which indicates that the media player has started playing media to the call.